Department website: http://dentistry.hsc.wvu.edu/

 - Must become familiar with the West Virginia University School of Dentistry's policy and procedure for Bloodborne Pathogens and Infectious Diseases.

-- Must be eligible for a West Virginia dental license or permit.
+- Must be eligible for a West Virginia dental resident permit upon entrance to the program.

 - Fulfill University requirements for graduate study.

-- Complete 34 months (three academic years and two summer sessions) of consecutive full-time advanced study and clinical training at the School of Dentistry.
+- Complete 30 months (two and a half academic years) of consecutive full-time advanced study and clinical training at the School of Dentistry.

 - Complete an approved master’s thesis based on original research completed during the course of study in an area related to endodontics.